SSJ6Porfy/Project_Osono/README.md

 * Users can create accounts with secure authentication
 * Users can create tasks with titles and descriptions and label them complete or incomplete.
-* Create Teams that other users and join.
+* Create Teams.
 * Create Projects and add project specifc tasks.
+* Search for Teams to join
 * Users have a profile to manage their own information.

 ![Wireframe Instructions](https://github.com/SSJ6Porfy/Project_Osono/blob/master/docs/Osonoview.png)